AishwaryaHastak/LoRA-implementation/README.md

 ![image](https://github.com/user-attachments/assets/75479356-ddec-4d08-b48a-a7c1e6224baa)

-- The class "surprise" has the highest proportion of misidentified counts across most configurations, indicating it is the hardest class to predict accurately.
+- The class "**surprise**" has the **highest proportion of misidentified counts** across most configurations, indicating it is the hardest class to predict accurately.
-- The classes "love" and "joy" generally have lower misidentification proportions, indicating these emotions are easier to predict correctly across different configurations.
+- The classes "**love**" and "**joy**" generally have lower misidentification proportions, indicating these emotions are **easier to predict correctly** across different configurations.